The Things No One Tells You About The Digital Nomad Lifestyle

 - buying clothes

 And to be honest?
-I just never went back to buying those things.
+After living the location independent lifestyle, I just never went back to buying those things.
 Once I learned to live without them for so long, I never needed them again.

 6. It’s completely possible to make it happen if you make changes to your lifestyle

-Maybe quitting your job and becoming a full-time traveler, starting your own business or simply diverting those 40 hours a week somewhere else sounds like a pipe dream now.
+Maybe quitting your job and joing the growing community of digital nomads, starting your own business or simply diverting those 40 hours a week somewhere else sounds like a pipe dream now.
 But it may not be that far out of reach.

-After all, if tons of people are doing it all over the world at this exact moment, why not you?
+After all, if other digital nomads are doing it all over the world at this exact moment, why not you?

 There are two typical paths people take for finding location independence: